UP polls: Theatre group stages plays in support of BJP in Maurya's constituency Sirathu | Politics

 The team arrived here on February 6 from Delhi, and it has been staging street plays since February 7, he said.

 On the people's reaction to the plays, Mohit said, ''The response has been good in some areas, while in places considered to be strongholds of opposition parties, the response has been rather mild.''
-Binod Kumar and Sampat Maurya, among the audience at one such play appreciated the show and local hero Keshav Prasad Maurya.
+Binod Kumar and Sampat Maurya, who were among the audience at one such play, appreciated the show and “local hero” Keshav Prasad Maurya.

 Kaushambi will vote in the fifth phase of the Assembly elections on February 27.